biomed-AI/CellFM/readme.md

 - --batch: batch size.
 - --epoch: the number of training epochs.
 - --load_pretrain: load the pretrained weight of **CellFM**.
 - --fp16: unnecessary.
-Set the training process under half-precision mode.
+Set the training process to half-precision mode.
 - --lora: unnecessary.
-Using the LoRA algorithm to update the weights using LORA_RANK as the hidden dimension of lora block, default 0 i.e. not use LoRA.
+Using the LoRA algorithm to update the weights using LORA_RANK as the hidden dimension of lora block, default 0 i.e., not use LoRA.
 - --workpath: unnecessary when training with a single device.
 Set the **absolute directory** of the work path and default the directory containing codes.

 We also provide a script to apply parallel training within one node.
-For the same example, the command below works the same as the command above except it will works on 8 devices while each device handle an input with batch size=4.
+For the same example, the command below works the same as the command above, except it will works on 8 devices while each device handle an input with batch size=4.

 ```shell
 # Train parallelly in one node